From horror movies to indie darlings and Netflix’s productions – this is the summary of the worst films of 2018.

 Plot: A bunch of teenagers go to camp in the woods.
 This is definitely going to be their last trip (if you didn’t expect it from a slasher you dingus).

-This Mexican “indie darling” has managed to include so much badness in just 75 minutes, it’s almost incomprehensible.
+The Mexican “indie darling” Romina (2018) has managed to stuff so much badness in just 75 minutes, that it’s almost incomprehensible.

 Dir.
 Duncan Jones